two-ack/revolut-py/README.md

   Get the account balances on Revolut

 Options:
-  -d, --device-id TEXT  your Revolut token (or set the env var
+  -d, --device-id TEXT  your device ID (or set the env var REVOLUT_DEVICE_ID)
-                        REVOLUT_DEVICE_ID)

   -t, --token TEXT      your Revolut token (or set the env var REVOLUT_TOKEN) -l, --language TEXT   language ("fr" or "en"), for the csv header and